 Hitch and towball care

 Grease on the towball and hitch attracts grit, so it is worth cleaning both and applying fresh grease at the beginning of the season.
-A dry towball (used with some types of stabiliser hitch) should be cleaned with brake cleaner and any surface rust removed with fine wet-anddry paper.
-Don’t forget to check the friction pad wear guide on your stabiliser hitch and wipe the pads with fine wet-and-dry paper.
+A dry towball (used with some types of stabiliser hitch) should be cleaned with brake cleaner and any surface rust removed with fine wet-and-dry paper.
+Do not forget to check the friction pad wear guide on your stabiliser hitch and wipe the pads with fine wet-and-dry paper.
 If the pads are deeply contaminated they will need to be replaced.

 The electrical connection between towcar and trailer or caravan often gives rise to problems after winter storage, so it is always worth spending a few minutes to clean the pins and sockets.
 A quick spray with a water dispersant such as WD40 will help the cleaning process.
 Older seven-pin plugs and sockets may also benefit from light use of fine wet-and-dry paper to clean the exposed metal contact areas.
 Avoid the use of any abrasives on 13-pin plugs and sockets so you do not damage the rust-resistant finish on the pins.

-With these checks done you are now ready to get on the road, but for living in, the following checks on the habitation area are advisable.
+With these checks done you are now ready to get on the road.
+For living in, the checks on the next page for the habitation area are advisable.

 There is always the danger of corrosion or spiders and insects seeking out winter shelter in a burner, so switch on each of your gas appliances in turn and check they work.
 Where you can see a flame burning yellow get the appliance inspected by a qualified person.

 Check flexible hoses and have them fixed by an expert if there are signs of cracking or other deterioration.
 The normal recommendation is for hoses to be replaced every five years from the date of manufacture, which is stamped on the hose wall.
 If fitted, don’t forget to test your smoke and CO alarms.